Thomson staffer Ali Riley had the chance to experience one of the most challenging routes up Kilimanjaro: Umbwe. This is the story of her experience.

 So you did find the route challenging.

 Absolutely.
 More than I expected.
-I’ve been an athlete all my life and was confident that I was physically and mentally prepared for the trek, but nothing could prepare me for the altitude, which can humble you in an instant.
+I was confident that I was physically and mentally prepared for the trek, but nothing could prepare me for the altitude, which can humble you in an instant.
+Altitude isn’t something you can simply muscle through.
 The summit push was probably one of the most difficult challenges I’ve faced to date.

 With big challenges come big rewards, though.
 I feel like a learned a little bit more about myself that day.